-Please also refer to our Resources and Recommended Books pages before and after adoption.
+Please also refer to our Resources and Recommended Books and Recommended Equipment pages before and after adoption.

 There is a good booklet on the first few weeks of adopting a rescue “Love Has No Age Limit; welcoming an adopted dog into your home “by Patricia McConnell and Karen London.
 This is available on Amazon and through booksellers.

 Patricia McConnell also has a good book in the same series about separation anxiety, “I'll be Home Soon”.
 You should start by leaving your dog for 2, 4, 6, 8, 10 minutes at a time, building up gradually, during the first two weeks (not in the first three days however) so that they become used to being on their own - give them a chew and leave the radio on.
 Only increase the minutes if they are happy.
 Go back a step if necessary but it’s always best to take it slowly, so they don’t feel the anxiety in the first place.
 It is much easier to build up confident behaviour than undo anxiety.
 This can be a big problem with shelter dogs who are used to being with others.

 Please do keep in touch with us after your dog has arrived and send us photos.
 We will contact you anyway periodically post-adoption to check all is well, but love to hear from you and receive updates.

 Give a Dog a Home UK have an active Facebook page which we love you to follow and we also have a success stories Facebook page, Given a Dog a Home, specifically for photos and stories about adopted dogs.
 We love every single photo and update about our adopted dogs.

 Or, if you are not on Facebook, please email photos of your dog periodically to us.
 We are the default owners of the dogs throughout their lives.